The Fleet Seminar Program is offered on an academic year basis, commencing in early September and ending in mid-May. The three core courses

 7 Graduate Semester Hours

-Application for Academic Year 2015-2016: The application for the Fleet Seminar Program is an online application.
-It opens on 1 April 2015 and closes on 30 June 2015 for classes that begin the week of 7 September 2015.
-Review the Fleet Seminar Program details to ensure you are eligible for the program.
+The application for the Fleet Seminar Program is an online application.
+The application period for Academic Year 2017-18 opens on 1 April 2017 and closes on 02 June 2017 for classes that begin the week of 4 September 2017.
+Review the Fleet Seminar Program overview above to ensure you are eligible for the program.
 The Fleet Seminar Program application is a multi-step process.
 Initial application submissions are reviewed to determine program eligibility.
-Following initial review, applicants will receive, via e-mail, instructions which will enable them to log in, review application data, and indicate course preferences.
+Following initial review, applicants will receive, via e-mail, instructions which will enable them to indicate course preferences.
 Please note that changes to personal information provided after initial application submission may result in additional eligibility review requirements.
-Enrollment selections will be made by NWC beginning in July.
-Enrollment selection notifications will be made in August for Fleet Seminar Program classes which will begin the week of 07 September 2015.
-Applications will remain under consideration for possible enrollment until the end of the add/drop period on 18 September 2015.
+Enrollment selections will be made by NWC beginning in June.
+Enrollment selection notifications will be made by mid-July for Fleet Seminar Program classes which will begin the week of 04 September 2017.
+Applications will remain under consideration for possible enrollment until the end of the add/drop period on 14 September 2017.

 FAX: (401) 841-2457